• Play the sound file

-Interviewed this week in the British tabloid The Sun, Ms Lohan confirmed her interest in the teachings of the Prophet, peace be upon him, and further told us that, quote: "I'm a very spiritual person and I'm really open to learning … It's good to be open-minded."
-End quote.
+Interviewed this week in the British tabloid The Sun, Ms Lohan confirmed her interest in the teachings of the Prophet, peace be upon him, and further told us that, quote:

-Well, yes; but as the old injunction warns us: "Don't keep you mind so open that your brains fall out."
+Well, yes; but as the old injunction warns us: "Don't keep your mind so open that your brains fall out."
 It would of course be unkind of me to add that Ms Lohan's brains would not made a very resounding thud if they did fall out, so I shall not say it.
 Instead, I shall quote Dr Johnson, quote:

 We ought not, without very strong conviction indeed, to desert the religion in which we have been educated.
 That is the religion given you, the religion in which it may be said Providence has placed you.

-End quote.
 On the other hand, The Sun notes that celebrities including Janet Jackson, Mike Tyson, Cat Stevens, Jemima Khan and Cassius Clay have all previously chosen to become Muslims.
 Who wouldn't want to join that party?